feldspath/slate/README.md

 ### Windows

 The required libraries are pre-compiled and nothing has to be installed, you only need to install [CMake](https://cmake.org/download/).
-Use it to setup the project, either with the GUI, or using the following commands inside the repository:
+Use it to set up the project, either with the GUI, or using the following commands inside the repository:

 ```
 mkdir build